 - Comparative information and information obtained from benchmarking often provide the impetus for significant (“breakthrough”) improvement or transformational change.

 - Comparing performance information frequently leads to a better understanding of your processes and their performance.

 - Comparative performance projections and competitors’ performance may reveal organizational advantages as well as challenge areas where innovation is needed.

 Comparative information may also support business analysis and decisions relating to core competencies, partnering, and outsourcing.

-Selecting and using comparative data.
-Effective selection and use of comparative data and information require you to determine needs and priorities and establish criteria for seeking appropriate sources for comparisons—from within and outside your industry and markets.
+Selecting comparative data.
+Effective selection of comparative data and information requires you to determine needs and priorities and establish criteria for seeking appropriate sources for comparisons—from within and outside your industry and markets.

 Analyzing performance.
 Analyses that you conduct to gain an understanding of performance and needed actions may vary widely depending on your organization’s type, size, competitive environment, and other factors.
 Here are some examples of possible analyses:

 - How product improvements or new products correlate with key customer indicators, such as satisfaction, loyalty, and market share